 Leonidio, a small town in the middle of the Greek Peloponnese peninsula is establishing quickly to be a popular climbing destination on this globus.
 What could be worse than doing all the things wrong there because you didn’t know…?

-Nima & Steve , Mandy and I (we are all travel and outdoor bloggers) spent some (loooong) time in Leonidio to climb and fled the winter in central Europe.
+Nima & Steve , Mandy and I (we are travel and outdoor bloggers) spent some time in Leonidio to climb and fledding the winter in central Europe.
 If you are preparing yourself for the trip soon, we’ve put together a few things which you shouldn’t do, while you’re in town:

-1. Don’t bring your gingerbread or your groceries here
+1. Don’t bring your gingerbread or your groceries to the Peloponnese

 The peak of the season in Leonidio dwells during the Christmas holidays.
 If you’re going to spend Christmas here, you might think you’ll find yourself in a ghost town with shops closed and probably miss out a chance on the yearly gingerbread cookies and pack them along in your luggage.